measurement-kit/measurement-kit/doc/api/common/logger.md

 The `logv()`, `log()`, `warn()`, `info()`, and `debug()` methods allow to write log messages.
 Specifically, `logv()` and `log()` take an explicit logging level argument, while other functions provide it implicitly.
-Messages are only written if the current verbosity not lower than the verbosity of the currently logged message.
+Messages are only written if the current verbosity level is not lower than the verbosity level of the currently logged message.

 The `set_verbosity()`, `increase_verbosity()` and `get_verbosity()` methods
 allow to manage the verbosity level of the logger.
 The default verbosity